 The Equality Challenge Unit's Athena SWAN Charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.
 In May 2015 the charter was expanded and now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.

-The Medical School in Queen Mary University successfully submitted for Silver in the November 2014 submission round, joined only by the School of Biological Sciences within Queen Mary University to hold the award at this level.
-We are currently working towards a new submission in November 2017 where we are re-applying under the new post-May 2015 expanded criteria for Silver status.
+Because of the size of our department, the Medical School and Dental School submit seperate applications for the Athena SWAN Charter.
+The Medical School successfully submitted for Silver in the November 2014 submission round, joined only by the School of Biological Sciences within Queen Mary University to hold the award at this level.
+We are currently awaiting the results of our November 2017 application, where we re-applied for Silver under the new post-May 2015 expanded criteria for Silver status.

 We are committed to the 10 Athena SWAN principles.

-If you have any questions about Athena SWAN or require more information about our previous or upcoming submission, please contact Laura Simpson, the School of Medicine's Athena SWAN Coordinator.
+If you have any questions about Athena SWAN or require more information about our previous or upcoming submission, please contact Laura Simpson, School of Medicine and Dentistry's Athena SWAN Coordinator.